Constrained Policy Optimization via Sampling-Based Weight-Space Projection: Experiments

-\begin{remark} Note that this formulation implicitly assumes that $g$ is known and differentiable, and similarly standard constrained RL methods (like CPO or PPO-Lagrangian) require a first-order gradient estimate.
-This contradicts our problem setting where only pointwise evaluations of $g(\theta)$ are available. \end{remark}
+\begin{remark} Note that this comparison is not fully fair: this baseline assumes access to first-order information of $g$, either through a known differentiable constraint or a gradient estimate, as in CPO or PPO-Lagrangian.
+This is outside our setting, where only pointwise evaluations of $g(\theta)$ are available.
+The comparison is included to show that our method can achieve comparable performance without this advantage. \end{remark}

-As shown in Fig.~\ref{fig:regression-with-soft-constraint}, even when such a differentiable soft penalty is artificially made available, it still fails to guarantee strict constraint satisfaction and introduces an additional hyperparameter $\lambda$ that must be tuned.
+As shown in Fig.~\ref{fig:regression-with-soft-constraint}, even when such a differentiable soft penalty is artificially made available, it still fails to guarantee strict constraint satisfaction and introduces an additional hyperparameter $\lambda_p$ that must be tuned.